panoratech/Panora/packages/sdk/output/typescript/examples/README.md

-# testsdk-example
+# panorasdk-example
-A basic example of how to use the testsdk package.
+A basic example of how to use the panorasdk package.

 ## Installation

-In the event `testsdk` is not published to npm, you can install it locally by running the following command in the examples folder:
+In the event `panorasdk` is not published to npm, you can install it locally by running the following command in the examples folder:
 ```sh
 npm run setup
 ```